darkrenaissance/darkfi/doc/src/architecture/tooling.md

 ## DarkFi Fullnode Daemon

-`drkd` the darkfi fullnode.
+`darkfid` is the darkfi fullnode.
 It manages the blockchain, validates transactions and remains connected to the p2p network.

 Clients can connect over localhost RPC or secure socket and perform these functions: